 NOTE 4: MBS session state is applicable for multicast MBS Session.

-For broadcast communication, the AF may include the information that the broadcast MBS session is intended for NR RedCap UEs only or both for NR RedCap UEs and non-RedCap UEs in the "NR RedCap UE Information" parameter (as defined in clause 6.19).
+For broadcast communication, the AF may include the information that the broadcast MBS session is intended for NR (e)RedCap UEs only or both for NR (e)RedCap UEs and non-(e)RedCap UEs in the "NR RedCap UE Information" parameter (as defined in clause 6.19).

 9. NEF/MBSF checks authorization of content provider.